Theater Kid

 "Make it matter.
 Make it life or death."

 Jason tried again, and something shifted.
-He imagined he was late getting home, late before his mother finished her third beer and was still capable of conversation, late before his father disappeared completely into his separate life.
+He imagined he was late getting home, late before his mother finished her third beer and disappeared into her visor for the night, late before his father sealed himself in his audio tomb.
 His stride changed.

 "There," Mr. Carlson said.
 "That's it.
 You felt that, right?"